top of page

 HOW DO WE GET STARTED?

-I sometimes have a waitlist, so get in touch via email, text, or phone call to enquire about the wait time or add your name to the list, or for a brief chat about any questions or concerns about counselling.
+I sometimes have a waitlist, so get in touch via email or text (I usually can't answer phone calls) to enquire about the wait time or add your name to the list, or for a brief chat about any questions or concerns about counselling.
 Alternatively, if I know another therapist or clinic who I think might be a better fit for what you are seeking, I might offer to refer you.

 WHAT TIMES ARE SESSIONS AVAILABLE?

-I have late afternoon/early evening sessions three days per week (last start time 6pm).
+I have late afternoon/early evening sessions 2 days per week, and 8am sessions available on Fridays.

 ARE THERE ANY ISSUES YOU DO NOT TREAT?

-I am unable to take new clients who are experiencing active issues with self-harm/suicidality or with a confirmed or suspected diagnosis of BPD (Borderline Personality Disorder).
+I am unable to take new clients who are experiencing active issues with self-harm/suicidality or with a confirmed or suspected personality disorder diagnosis (such as Borderline Personality Disorder, Narcissistic Personality Disorder etc).
 For BPD I recommend searching for Clinical Psychologists with training in DBT (Dialectical Behaviour Therapy).
 Counsellors also do not make official diagnoses of mental health conditions such as depression or anxiety or other issues such as ADHD, but we can provide support with strategies for managing and making progress.

 DO YOU WORK WITH CHILDREN AND TEENS?